crow50/packets-of-pain/docs/ARCHITECTURE.md

 ## 7. Game Modes

-Game modes are driven by `simulation.gameMode` and mode-specific config passed to the engine.
+Game modes are driven by `simulation.activeMode` and mode-specific config passed to the engine; campaign levels and scenario IDs surface through `simulation.campaignLevel` and `simulation.scenarioId`.

 * **Sandbox**